Exploring Surprising Facts About Sexual Intimacy

 Many couples have uneasy sexual intimacy because they don’t know how to talk about sex.
 Consider working with a licensed couples therapist through a virtual teletherapy platform focused on relationship issues like Regain.
 Therapy can help you identify and address relationship hangups and help you find healthy ways to discuss sex and intimacy with your partner through developing communication skills.

 Recent research indicates no substantial difference in online and in-person couples therapy outcomes.
 Both groups showed an increase in relationship satisfaction and communication efficiency.
-Virtual treatments offer the added benefits of being more cost-effective, having shorter wait times, and providing access to a much more comprehensive selection of therapists.
+Virtual treatments offer the added benefits of being more cost-effective, having shorter wait times, and providing a much more comprehensive selection of therapists.
 Studies show that individual therapy is also equally effective online and face-to-face.

 Takeaway